A. Overview of the Indian Economy:

 B. Global Economic Outlook:

-For advanced economies, the growth slowdown projected for 2023 remains significant: from 2.7 percent in 2022 to 1.5 percent in 2023, with a 0.2 percentage point upward revision from the April 2023 WEO.
-About 93 percent of advanced economies are projected to have lower growth in 2023, and growth in 2024 among this group of economies is projected to remain at 1.4 percent.
+For advanced economies, the growth slowdown projected for 2023 remains significant: from 2.7 percent in 2022 to 1.5 percent in 2023, with a 0.2 percentage point upward revision from the April 2023 World Economic Outlook (WEO).
+About 93 percent of advanced economies were projected to have lower growth in 2023, and growth in 2024 among this group of economies was expected to remain subdued at 1.4 percent.
+Looking ahead to 2025, the growth outlook remains essentially unchanged, with advanced economies projected to expand by 1.4 percent, reflecting persistent weakness in manufacturing, the lagged effects of monetary tightening, and structural headwinds such as aging populations and slowing productivity.
+While services sectors have shown resilience, overall growth in advanced economies continues to fall well short of pre-pandemic averages.

 C. Industry structure and development:

 The Indian food industry is poised for huge growth, increasing its contribution to world food trade every year due to its immense potential for value addition, particularly within the food processing industry.
-The Indian food processing industry accounts for 32% of the country’s total food market, one of the largest industries in India and is ranked fifth in terms of production, consumption, export and expected growth.
+The Indian food processing industry accounts for 33% of the country?s total food market, one of the largest industries in India and is ranked fifth in terms of production, consumption, export and expected growth.

 D. Opportunities and Threats: